Service (economics): Perishability

 The service provider must deliver the service at the exact time of service consumption.
 The service is not manifested in a physical object that is independent of the provider.
 The service consumer is also inseparable from service delivery.
 Examples: The service consumer must sit in the hairdresser's chair, or in the airplane seat.
 Correspondingly, the hairdresser or the pilot must be in the shop or plane, respectively, to deliver the service.

 Variability

 Each service is unique.
-It can never be exactly repeated as the time, location, circumstances, conditions, current configurations or assigned resources are different for the next delivery, even if the same service is requested by the consumer.
-Many services are regarded as heterogeneous and are typically modified for each service-consumer or for each service-context.
+It can never be exactly repeated because the time, location, circumstances, conditions, current configurations, or assigned resources may differ for the next delivery, even if the same service is requested by the consumer.
+Many services are regarded as heterogeneous and are typically modified for each service consumer or for each service context.
 Example: The taxi service which transports the service consumer from home to work is different from the taxi service which transports the same service consumer from work to home – another point in time, the other direction, possibly another route, probably another taxi-driver and cab.
 Another and more common term for this is heterogeneity.